dustinpfister/blog_posts/_posts/threejs-examples-biplane-group.md

 ## The biplane group model and what to know first

-This is a post on a three.js example where I am creating a Group of Groups of Mesh objects that come together to look like something that is a biplane.
+This is a post on a three.js example where I am creating a Group of Groups, or [nested groups](/2021/05/10/threejs-examples-nested-groups/) if you prefer and then each child group is a collection of Mesh objects that come together to look like something that is a biplane.
 I am then creating a number of these bi plane groups so there is then yet another level of this going on when using it in a main javaScript file.
 So then the example here might prove to be a little advanced for people who are still [relatively new to three.js](/2018/04/04/threejs-getting-started/), but it might still not prove to be to complex.
 In any case in this section I will be going over a few things that you should be aware of before continuing to read the rest of this post.

 <iframe class="youtube_video" src="https://www.youtube.com/embed/Mq37hBHx-Qc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>